upvalue/tcl3/README.md

 This was an experiment in implementing a simple Tcl interpreter in C++, Zig and Rust.
 Just to get a sense of how they feel.

+Read the article here: [Trialing Zig and Rust with a Tcl interpreter](https://upvalue.io/posts/trialing-zig-and-rust-by-writing-a-tcl-interpreter/)

 # Building

 You can run the script `./build.sh` which will attempt to build all